t-eckert/elevate/notes.md

 This is a client that can accept passengers, navigate themselves to a given floor (simulated), and drop off passengers.

-- [ ] The elevator component creates a new instance of the elevator
+- [x] The elevator component creates a new instance of the elevator
 - [ ]
 - [ ]
 - [ ]
 - [ ]
 - [ ]
 - [ ]

+How should the elevator step through its path?
+I made a simple pathfinder.
+Should the Elevator manage its own current location and velocity or should the server control that?

 ### `CLI`